zafirazz/photo-editor/README.md

-Retrica - a photo editing app that was created with Tkinter GUI, PIL and OpenCV.
+Retrica - a photo editing app that was created with Tkinter GUI and PIL library.

 With the help of this app, user can choose an image from folder and resize it to Instagram size, rotate it, apply some fancy filters and save it.